Dumfries House: Charity ownership

-The estate was finally purchased as a whole after Charles, Prince of Wales (later Charles III) heard about the campaign from the writer and campaign member James Knox, who made "an impassioned impromptu speech" at one of the Prince's bi-annual conservation conferences at the Palace of Holyroodhouse in Edinburgh.
+The estate was finally purchased as a whole after Charles, Prince of Wales, heard about the campaign from the writer and campaign member James Knox, who made "an impassioned impromptu speech" at one of the Prince's bi-annual conservation conferences at the Palace of Holyroodhouse in Edinburgh.
 On 27 June 2007, it was announced that a consortium headed by the Prince, and including various heritage charities and the Scottish Government (who contributed £5m), had raised £45 million to purchase the house and contents (along with its roughly 2000 acre estate) and endow a trust for maintaining it.

 The trust was set up with the name "The Great Steward of Scotland's Dumfries House Trust", a reference to the title Great Steward of Scotland then held by Charles in his role as Scottish heir apparent.
 A major element of the financial package was a £20m loan backed by The Prince's Charities Foundation.
 It was reported that the contents of the house had already been removed, and were being transported to London when the sale was agreed.

 The trust's intended model is to have the estate become a self-sufficient enterprise, in the process revitalising the local economy.
 The project was to be achieved through donation and sponsorship of various renovation projects around the estate, as well as through revenues from the construction of an 'eco-village' in the grounds, a planned community called Knockroon.

 In 2008, the Great Recession had a major impact on the project, affecting the prospects for the Knockroon development and thus the recouping of the £20 million loan.
 The Prince faced much media criticism for putting the Foundation's other projects at risk for what was seen as a vanity project, prompting a response in 2010 describing the risk as "manageable and fully covered."
-After switching to a model of private and corporate fund raising, the £20m loan was repaid by 2012, with a further £15m backing having been raised for the various renovation projects and ongoing maintenance bill for the estate.
+After switching to a model of private and corporate fundraising, the £20m loan was repaid by 2012, with a further £15m backing having been raised for the various renovation projects and ongoing maintenance of the estate.

 Following restoration, Dumfries House itself opened to the public for guided tours on 6 June 2008.
-From mid-2009, supermarket chain Morrisons began funding the restoration of the meat and dairy farm attached to the estate, both to become a research and education tool into sustainable farming methods, but also with the intention of its becoming profitable by 2014, part of the chain's vertically integrated supply chain.
+From mid-2009, supermarket chain Morrisons began funding the restoration of the meat and dairy farm attached to the estate to become a research and education tool into sustainable farming methods, but also with the intention of its becoming profitable by 2014, part of Morrisons' vertically integrated supply chain.
 Renovation of the former coach house and associated stable block began in winter 2010.
-It reopened in 2011 as a catering facility, as both a visitor cafe and bistro dining facility.
+It reopened in 2011 as both a visitor cafe and bistro dining facility.
 The first phase of the Knockroon village opened in May 2011.